Battle of Guantánamo Bay: Battle of Cuzco Well

 Marine companies C and D, about 160 men, under Captain George F. Elliott, a future Commandant of the Marine Corps, joined by the fifty Cubans under Lt.
 Col. Thomas, would approach Cuzco along the cliffs by the sea.
 A smaller Marine force would advance by an inland valley, holding a picket line for the main force, with men in reserve to assist if necessary.
 The gunboat USS Dolphin was assigned to support the attack from sea.

 The day was already hot when the combined U.S.-Cuban force began its march on 14 June.
 Colonel Laborde guided the main force, and a Cuban scout named Polycarpio guided a smaller force led by 2nd Lt.
 Magill.
 The march was slowed by rough terrain, vicious undergrowth, and increasing heat; at one point, the captains of Companies C and D in the main column had fallen behind owing to heat exhaustion.
 It was almost 11:00 when the main force reached the steep, horseshoe-shaped hill around Cuzco valley; the commanders of Companies C and D rejoined their units fifteen minutes later.

 About the same time, the Cubans, who were marching ahead of the Marine companies, were spotted by the enemy.
 A race for the crest of the hill began.
 The Marines and the Cubans reached the summit first, under heavy fire from the Spanish and guerrillas.
 The smaller Marine force approached on the double, using their 6 mm (0.236-inch) Lee rifles to pour a deadly crossfire on the enemy flank.
 Three of the four M1895 Colt–Browning machine guns accompanying the Marines were used by Company C in the fighting.
 According to Pvt.
 John Clifford of Company D, the machine guns were instrumental in supporting the Marine assault.
 This was the first known tactical use of machine gun fire for mobile fire support in offensive combat.

-The light weight of the Marines' new 6mm Lee cartridge proved to be of considerable benefit, allowing each Marine and machine gun crew to transport large amounts of ammunition over the mountainous, jungled terrain.Keeler, Frank, p.
-16: "We were ordered to fill our belts and canteens..."
+The light weight of the Marines' new 6mm Lee cartridge proved to be of considerable benefit, allowing each Marine and machine gun crew to transport large amounts of ammunition over the mountainous, jungled terrain.
 Midway through the battle, the Cuban rebel forces ran out of 6 mm cartridges, and were resupplied with an additional six clips (30 cartridges) from the belts of individual Marines, yet none of the Americans ran short of ammunition, despite firing some sixty shots apiece in the battle.